teambit/docs/docs/main-concepts/13-workspace-ui.md

 This is one of many ways to extend and customize your workspace UI.

 4. __The compositions section__, as well as the compositions tab, exhibit the component in different contexts and variations.
-These example code are place in the `*.compositions.tsx` file and exported using named exports.
+These example code are placed in the `*.compositions.tsx` file and exported using named exports.

 For example: